ricardoquesada/bluepad32/.gitlab/issue_templates/Default.md

 Xbox Wireless model 1708 with Xbox firmware 5.15.1923

+## Which ESP32

+E.g: ESP32, ESP32-S3, or ESP32-C3

+Specify the board model as well

 ## OS

 Valid for Arduino platforms: What operating system are you using?